National Democratic Front of Boroland: Splits

-After the Operation All Clear in 2003 the then united NDFB decided to go for ceasefire and talk to resolve the political issue in 2004.
+After Bhutan army's Operation All Clear in 2003 the then united NDFB decided to go for a ceasefire and talks to resolve the political issue in 2004.
 The proposal was submitted in 2008 and there was a meeting of the joint military council in Manipur.
-The secretary in the ministry of development of north east region, Naveen Verma, told the general secretary of the outfit that they must amend their proposition instead of negotiation at table or in other words they were forced to revise it, amend it and write a new memorandum.
+The secretary in the ministry of development of the northeast region, Naveen Verma, told the general secretary of the outfit that they must amend their proposition instead of negotiation at table or in other words they were forced to revise it, amend it and write a new memorandum.

-There would have been no talks and extension of ceasefire unless the proposition was revised and amended which was submitted by the faction now known as National Democratic Front of Boroland - Progressive and the faction led by Ranjan Daimary who rejected it was then known as the Anti-Talks Faction, which further split into two factions.
+There would have been no talks and extension of ceasefire unless the proposition was revised and amended which was submitted by the faction now known as National Democratic Front of Boroland - Progressive; the faction led by Ranjan Daimary who rejected it was then known as the Anti-Talks Faction, which further split into two factions.